Working at Ink & Water

 You can look at a list of tasks that need to be completed and can organise how you work through them.
 You can write that list yourself – you can plan how to manage your own workload.

-As a front-end developer at Ink & Water, your role will be broad and varied, but in general, you’ll:
+As a web designer at Ink & Water, your role will be broad and varied, but in general, you’ll:

 - Work on briefing and planning stages of a website project, including meetings with clients.